 The average age of onset is young, just 10 years old, and many start to experience symptoms as early as age 5.
 As a result, the diagnosis is most prevalent in teenagers, at 16%.

-Heritability of Specific Phobia is about 50% across the various types.
+Specific Phobia is about 50% due to genes.
 Genetic vulnerabilities are specific to the subtypes of phobias, even down to the exact phobic stimulus, with parents and children being more likely to share a fear of the same animal, for example.

 About 9.4% of people will be diagnosed with Specific Phobia at some point in their lives, and women have twice the risk of men.
 People with Specific Phobia are over twice as likely as the general population to have drug, alcohol, and nicotine use disorders.
 They are over five times as likely to have any other anxiety disorder.
 Additionally, they are especially at risk – almost twenty times greater than average – for Agoraphobia.